3lucasrs/3lucasrs/README.md

 <h4>

 ```
-Systems Analysis and Development student at Universidade do Oeste de Santa Catarina (Unoesc),
+I hold a degree in Systems Analysis and Development from Unoesc.
-i have been fascinated by computing since I was a child and currently I have dedicated myself to becoming a good developer.
+Currently, I work as a Developer focusing on the Python ecosystem and ERP solutions (Senior Sistemas).
+While I have a strong background in Fullstack Web (Node.js/Next.js),
+I'm now deeply involved with backend architecture, Oracle/PostgreSQL databases, and Python frameworks.
 ```
 </h4>

-## Currently studying 📚
+## I get along well with

   - React.js
   - Node.js